 Groups, clubs and individuals welcome.
 Join a session on the sciences of early medical practices and then tour the 17th-century Indian and English sites while focusing on tools, rules, and medicines.
-Hands-on activities included; make-and-take herbal sachet can be added to your program.
+Hands-on activities included.

 Registration required by March 10 by calling 804-318-8797.